haarisyahya/haarisyahya/README.md

 - 🧑‍💼 Software Developer Intern at the <a href="https://www.ontario.ca/page/ministry-attorney-general" target="_blank"> Ontario Government </a> (May 2022 - Sept 2022)

-- 🌱 I’m currently working on an Application for a final project
+- 🌱 I’m currently working on an Full Stack Application for the Niagara Museum

 - 📫 You can reach me at **haarisyahya@gmail.com**